TLP-Lab/HyperPred/README.md

 For all config parameter description, please refer to `./cofig.py`

 ## 3. Orginal Data
-All datasets can be downloaded from the provided URLs
+All datasets can be downloaded from the provided urls

 ## 4. Data preprocessing